CREPIC21/MYBLOGDEPLOY/README.md

 - admin can also answer on users messages left via contact page using secret route (email-messages) by sending replies via email(using SMTP protocol)
 - login system is using hashing and salting to protect users passwords
 - to test the page you can register with fake email as user
-- to test as admin use these credentials:
-	- email: admin@gmail.com
-	- password: admin12345